sugaryourcoffee/secondhand/doc/printer.md

     uranus$ mv eng_uk canon-ufr-II-v300-en

 Then change to the directory and find the *deb* package for your machine, that is 32 or 64 bit.
-Now install the debian packages with *dpkg*.
+Now install the Debian packages with *dpkg*.

     uranus$ sudo dpkg -i cndrvcups-common_3.10-1_amd64.deb